RIKIPB/Nextembed/README.md

 2. Enable the app through the Nextcloud admin interface.

 ## Usage
-Right Click a File and select '' from the context menu to Copy Embed Code
+Right Click a File and select 'Get Embed Code' from the context menu to Copy Embed Code

 -------------------------------------------------------------------------